latchset/luksmeta/luksmeta.8.md

 in the slot matches the specified UUID.
 This type check helps to ensure that you only erase the data you intended to erase.
 Because this is a destructive operation, this command will require user confirmation before any data is erased, unless the `-f` option is supplied.
+Note that this command succeeds if you attempt to wipe a slot that is already empty.

 ## CAVEATS

-The ammount of storage in the LUKSv1 header gap is extremely limited.
+The amount of storage in the LUKSv1 header gap is extremely limited.
 It also varies based upon the configuration used by LUKSv1 at device initialization time.
 In some LUKSv1 configurations, there is not even enough space for all the metadata slots even at the smallest possible slot size.

-During the design of this utility, we considered it likely that users would want to reduce the number of available slots in exchange for more storage space in the remaining slots.
+During the design of this utility, we considered it likely that users would want to reduce the number of usable slots in exchange for more storage space in the slots used.
 In order to provide this flexibility, the amount of storage available per-slot is dynamic.
 Put simply, slots are not a fixed size.
 This means that it is possible (and even somewhat likely) to encounter an error during `luksmeta save` indicating that there is insufficient space.

 This error is not a programming bug.
 If you encounter this error it likely means that either all space is being consumed by the already-written slots or that the metadata you are attempting to write simply does not fit.

+You can attempt to resolve this problem by calling `luksmeta wipe` on slots that are no longer in use.
+This will release the storage space for use by other slots.
+Note that `luksmeta` does not, however, currently perform defragmentation since the number of usable blocks is rather limited.
+You can attempt to manually get around this by extracting all slot data, wiping the slots and reloading them in order.
+However, this operation is potentially dangerous and should be undertaken with great care.

 ## OPTIONS

-* `-d` _DEVICE_ :
+* `-d` _DEVICE_, `--device`=_DEVICE_ :
   The device on which to perform the operation.

-* `-s` _SLOT_ :
+* `-s` _SLOT_, `--slot`=_SLOT_ :
-  The slot on which to perform the operation.
+  The slot number on which to perform the operation.

-* `-u` _UUID_ :
+* `-u` _UUID_, `--uuid`=_UUID_ :
   The UUID to associate with the operation.

-* `-f` :
+* `-f`, `--force` :
   Forcibly suppress all user prompting.

+## RETURN VALUES

+This command uses the return values as defined by `sysexit.h`.
+The following are general errors whose meaning is shared by all `luksmeta` commands:

+* `EX_OK`        : The operation was successful.
+* `EX_OSERR`     : An undefined operating system error occurred.
+* `EX_USAGE`     : The program was called with invalid parameters.
+* `EX_IOERR`     : An IO error occurred when writing to the device.
+* `EX_OSFILE`    : The device is not initialized or is corrupted.
+* `EX_NOPERM`    : The user did not grant permission during confirmation.
+* `EX_NOINPUT`   : An error occured while reading from standard input.
+* `EX_DATAERR`   : The specified UUID does not match the slot UUID.
+* `EX_CANTCREAT` : There is insufficient space in LUKSv1 header.

+Additionally, `luksmeta save` will return `EX_UNAVAILABLE` when you attempt to save data into a slot that is already used.
+Likewise, `luksmeta load` will return `EX_UNAVAILABLE` when you attempt to read from an empty slot.

+## EXAMPLES

+Ensure that a device is initialized:

+    $ luksmeta test -d /dev/sdz || luksmeta init -f -d /dev/sdz

+Write some data to a slot:

+    $ UUID=`uuidgen`
+    $ echo $UUID
+    31c25e3b-b8e2-4eaa-a427-23aa882feef2
+    $ echo "Hello, World" | luksmeta save -d /dev/sdz -s 0 -u $UUID

+Read the data back:

+    $ luksmeta load -d /dev/sdz -s 0 -u $UUID
+    Hello, World

+Wipe the data from the slot:

+    $ luksmeta wipe -d /dev/sdz -s 0 -u $UUID

 ## AUTHOR